 Your Ultimate Guide on How to Start a Blog and Make Money

-If you landed here, chances are, you are a mom and you want to know how to start a blog and make money blogging as a beginner.
-You want to write about your passions and things you love and at the same time make money so you can stay home with your family.
+If you landed here, it means you want to learn how to start a blog and make money blogging as a beginner.
+You want to write about your passions and the things you love and at the same time make money so you can stay home with your family.

-I am sure you can find hundreds of “how to start a blog and make money” guides online, but in this guide, I’ll go several steps further to help you not only set up a blog today but also to help you start making money with a new blog.
+I am sure you can find hundreds of “how to start a blog and make money” guides online, but in this blogging guide, I’ll go several steps further to help you not only set up a blog today but also to help you soon make money with your new blog.

 This post contains lots of recommendations so be sure to bookmark this page or save it to Pinterest so you can find your way back to this article later!